altayaydemir/altay-dot-wtf/data/blog/books-and-environment.md

 ---
 draft: true
 title: How to read a book, but not destroy the world
-oneliner: Meanwhile BP spilling petroleum to the atlantic.
+oneliner: Meanwhile, BP spilling petroleum into the Atlantic.
 date: '2020-11-30T11:40:50Z'
 ---

-In his last book []() Mark Manson mentions three things that could make the human race go extinct.
+In his last book, Mark Manson mentions three things that could make the human race go extinct.

-1- Nuclear war
+1. Global warming 🥵
-2- Global warming
+2. Nuclear war ☢️
-3- AI
+3. AI 🤖

-As _self-sovereign rational individuals_ we don't have much to
+As individuals –no matter how rationalized we are– it's hard to directly impact the latter two.
+Nevertheless, nearly every single one of our daily actions affects the first one.
+Some of them are dramatically low multipliers in the big picture, but doing something is usually more effective than blissful ignorance.